 Because each sequence has been designed to have you complete the program in 4 years, dropping a course may result in your work term -- and therefore potentially your graduation -- being delayed.
 Before you drop courses, it’s a good idea to discuss the impact with your Co-op Program Supervisor and Student Development Coordinator. it's also a good idea to review your work term prerequisites to confirm your eligibility.

 If you defer an exam, your course load will be reduced in the following semester, which could result in delaying your work term sequence.
 Decisions to defer an exam should be discussed with Dallas Boyer, Manager of Operations so that you'll have a full grasp of the impact of the decision.

 While it’s expected that you follow the work term sequence laid out for you during COPD01, we understand that life can throw some curveballs and, due to extenuating circumstances, you may need to request adjustments.
-These types of requests can be made during one of the 2 resequencing periods in April and July.

 Currently, all work term sequences are arranged as a series of a 4 month work terms, but we’ve noticed that the employers are increasingly offering more 8-month opportunities.
 If you complete an 8-month work term, it will automatically count as two work terms and we’ll adjust your work term sequence accordingly.

 If you're in Computer & Mathematical Science, you'll have the option to pursue a 12-16 month work term but must first complete a separate work term (4 or 8 months long, and not to exceed a total of 20 months on work term) before being eligible to seek 12-16 month opportunities.
 As such, 12 - 16 month work terms are reserved for 2nd and 3rd work term students.

 After you've completed work with 3 different employers, you will no longer be permitted to enter the co-op job search cycle.